Maribor: Modern period

 After the collapse of the Austrian-Hungarian Empire in 1918, Maribor was claimed by both the State of Slovenes, Croats and Serbs and German Austria.
 On 1 November 1918, a meeting was held by Colonel Anton Holik in the Melje barracks, where it was decided that the city would be part of German Austria.
 Ethnic Slovene Major Rudolf Maister, who was present at the meeting, denounced the decision and organised Slovenian military units that were able to seize control of the city.
 All Austrian officers and soldiers were disarmed and demobilised to the new state of German Austria.
 The German city council then held a secret meeting, where it was decided to do whatever possible to regain Maribor for German Austria.
 They organised a military unit called the Green Guard (Schutzwehr), and approximately 400 well-armed soldiers of this unit opposed the pro-Slovenian and pro-Yugoslav Major Maister.
 Slovenian troops surprised and disarmed the Green Guard early on the morning of 23 November.
 Thereafter, the city remained in Slovenian hands.

 On 27 January 1919, Austrian Germans gathered to await the United States peace delegation at the city's marketplace were fired upon by Slovenian troops.
-Nine citizens were killed and some eighteen were seriously wounded; who had actually ordered the shooting has never been unequivocally established.
+Nine citizens were killed and eighteen were seriously wounded; who had actually ordered the shooting has never been unequivocally established.
 German sources accused Maister's troops of shooting without cause.
 In turn Slovene witnesses such as Maks Pohar claimed that the Austrian Germans attacked the Slovenian soldiers guarding the town hall, one even discharging a revolver and hitting one Slovenian soldier in the bayonet.
 The German-language media called the incident Marburg's Bloody Sunday.
 As Maribor was now firmly in the hands of the Slovenian forces and surrounded completely by Slovenian territory; the city had been recognised as part of the Kingdom of Serbs, Croats and Slovenes without a plebiscite in the Treaty of Saint-Germain of 10 September 1919 between the victors and German Austria.
 For his actions in Maribor and later in the Austro-Slovene conflict in Carinthia, Rudolf Maister is today considered a Slovenian national hero.

 After 1918, most of Maribor's Austrian Germans left the Kingdom of Serbs, Croats and Slovenes for Austria.
 A policy of cultural assimilation was pursued in Yugoslavia against the Austrian German minority similar to the Germanization policy followed by Austria against its Slovene minority in Carinthia.
 From 1922 to 1929, Maribor was the seat of the Maribor Oblast, a subdivision within Yugoslavia and was later part of the Drava Banovina.
 Up until World War II, Maribor was considered the fastest-developing city in the country.